 The first historical topic that really caught my childhood imagination was

 the Civil War.
 At age ten, those romanticized stories of courageous soldiers

 and epic battles really struck a chord.
 The sesquicentennial of that conflict has given Civil War buffs lots of new stories to read.

-So it’s a bit deflating to look at that period in Santa Cruz history and realize that not much happened here.
+It’s a bit deflating, however, to look at that period in Santa Cruz history and realize that not much happened here.
 California was so isolated and sparsely populated that the North vs. South passions were mostly absent.

 None of the local soldiers saw any actual combat, but they were exposed to some of the other dangers of 19th-century warfare.
 Four members of the locally-raised Company L, 2nd California Cavalry died from disease while on garrison duty in San Francisco.
 The first victim was Asa Anthony, an 18-year-old nephew of Main Street founder Elihu Anthony.

 Most of Company L worked for the Davis & Jordan Lime Company, as did the

 Captain, Albert Brown (foreman).
 Anthony is buried in the Grand Army of the

 Another Company L veteran was Michael Lodge, son of Rancho Soquel

 A somewhat different wartime experience was that of Joseph Rodriguez, a member of that prominent Santa Cruz pioneer family.
 In 1863, Joseph joined Company A, 3rd California (Native) Cavalry, under Captain José Romero Pico (of the equally prominent Pico family).
 By this time, the deep divide between eastern-born Californians and the native-born Californios was already evident.